 Ecommerce sites are especially dependent on good search engine optimization.
-Unlike sites offering a unique data profile, websites with an online store need to be highly competitive to reach their market.
-Here, we suggest ten ways to ensure that your Ecommerce site ranks well in search engine algorithms.
+Unlike sites offering a unique data profile, websites with an online store have content that may be nearly identical to dozens of other websites.
+Ecom sites need to be highly competitive to reach their market.
+Here, we suggest 10 ways to ensure that your ecommerce site ranks well in search engine algorithms.

 Magento uses the title of the page as the URL, so to take advantage of Google’s ranking of page names in URLs; make sure to create your page with the relevant keywords or keyphrases in the title.